jenkins-x-plugins/jx-release-version/README.md

 It accepts the following CLI flags:
 - `-dir`: the location on the filesystem of your project's top directory - default to the current working directory.
 - `-previous-version`: the [strategy to use to read the previous version](#reading-the-previous-version).
 Can also be set using the `PREVIOUS_VERSION` environment variable.
 Default to `auto`.
+- `-print-previous-version`: if enabled, print the previous version detected by the `-previous-version` strategy instead of calculating and printing the next version.
 - `-commit-headlines`: the [commit headlines to use to generate the next semantic version](#pass-commit-headlines).
 Can also be set using the `COMMIT_HEADLINES` environment variable.
 Default to ``.
 - `-next-version`: the [strategy to use to calculate the next version](#calculating—the-next-version).
 Can also be set using the `NEXT_VERSION` environment variable.
 Default to `auto`.
 - `-output-format`: the [output format of the next release version](#output-format).
 Can also be set using the `OUTPUT_FORMAT` environment variable.
 Default to `{{.Major}}.{{.Minor}}.{{.Patch}}`.